 DISC Index & Values Index: Need a deeper understanding of yourself to optimize your true potential?
 The DISC is designed to help individuals understand how their behavioral strengths and tendencies can impact their goal achievement, interpersonal communication, job selection and optimization of their personal potential.
 The Values Index helps to identify what motivates you, what you are most drawn to and where your passions lie.

-Focus2 : Undecided about a major or career?
+Focus2 Registration : Undecided about a major or career?
 Focus2 combines self-assessment, career and major exploration, decision making and action planning into one comprehensive product.
-Access code: aug
+Use ACCESS CODE 'aug' to complete your registration.
+Already have an account, use the Focus2 Login Page.
+Learn more about how Focus 2 works in this FOCUS 2 CAREER video.

 Strong and MBTI Career Report: Available by appointment, this assessment provides a complete career development picture based on a combined interpretation of interests and personality using the two leading career inventories available.
 Includes four pages of individualized, interactive content for all clients starting a career, considering a career change, looking for career enrichment, or seeking work-life balance.